Letitbe93/react-native-barcode-builder/README.md

 ### Step 1

-This library uses [@react-native-community/art](https://github.com/react-native-community/art) version 1.2.0 to draw vector graphics.
+Install [@react-native-community/art](https://github.com/react-native-community/art) version 1.2.0 to draw vector graphics.
+(Pod packages not installing if this package nested in dependency node module package.
+In this situation need install this package separately)

 ### Step 2